-Leftwich was taken seventh overall in the 2003 NFL Draft by Jacksonville.
+Leftwich was taken seventh overall in the 2003 NFL Draft by the Jacksonville Jaguars.
 He lasted four seasons there, but was never able to play a full season due to various injuries.
-Following his departure from the Jags, he bounced around to several teams, including Pittsburgh, where he won a Super Bowl ring as a backup in 2009.
+Following his departure from the Jags, he bounced around to several teams, including Pittsburgh, where he won a Super Bowl ring as a backup to Ben Roethlisberger in 2009.

-After his playing days wrapped up, Leftwich found a more permanent home in Arizona, where he began his coaching career as a quarterback coach intern.
+After his playing days wrapped up, Leftwich finally found a more permanent home in Arizona, where he began his coaching career as a quarterback coach intern in 2016 on Bruce Arians’ staff with the Arizona Cardinals.
 One season later, he was hired on full-time for the same position.

 One of the most hyped quarterbacks coming out of college, Brady Quinn’s NFL career never got off the ground.
-After leaving Notre Dame as one of the school’s most-decorated players in history, the Cleveland Browns elected to take the polished Quinn with the 22nd overall pick in 2007.
+After leaving Notre Dame as one of the school’s most-decorated players in history, the Cleveland Browns elected to take the polished Quinn with the 22nd overall pick in the 2007 NFL Draft.